AIHubCentral/docs/assets/RVC/Local/Applio.md

 - Because of its user-friendly experience & active development, it's considered to be one of the best forks.

-- It also has a <u>[cloud version](https://colab.research.google.com/github/iahispano/applio/blob/master/assets/Applio.ipynb)</u>, in case you don't meet the <u>[requirements](https://docs.aihub.gg/essentials/whats-rvc/#what-are-the-requirements-for-rvc-locally/)</u> to run it locally.
 ***
 #### Are RVC Models Safe?